The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Main Results

 Above, we defined $\rho^{\text{aug}}_{k}:=\rho_{k}(\SIG_{\text{aug}};n)$ and $R^{\text{aug}}_{k}:=R_{k}(\SIG_{\text{aug}};n)$ as shorthand. \end{theorem}

 Theorem~\ref{gen_bound} illustrates the critical role that the spectrum of the augmentation-transformed data covariance $\SIG_{\text{aug}}$ plays in generalization.
-In Fig.~\ref{spec_imp}, we visualize this impact for various types of augmentations.
+In particular, we find that, up to an approximation error term, the generalization error is characterized by the effective ranks $\rho_k^{aug}$ and $R_k^{aug}$(rather than the original effective ranks of the covariance, as in \cite{tsigler2020benign}).
+Intuitively, we expect an increase in the bias as $\rho^{aug}$ increases and variance reduction as $R^{aug}$ increases.

 \paragraph{When is our bound in Theorem \ref{gen_bound} tight?} A natural question is when and whether our bound in Theorem \ref{gen_bound} is tight.
 The tightness of the testing error for an estimator with a fixed regularizer is established (under some additional assumptions on the data distribution, such as sub-Gaussianity and constant condition number) in Theorem 5 of \cite{tsigler2020benign}.
 Hence, as long as the approximation error in our theorem is dominated by either the bias or variance, then our bound will also be tight.
-Roughly speaking this happens when the convergence of $n^{-1}\cg(\X)$ to $\mathbb{E}_{\x}[\cg(\x)]$ is sufficiently fast with respect to $n$.
-For interested readers, we have included the full technical condition in Lemma \ref{cond_tight1} of Appendix \ref{appen:lemma}.
+Roughly speaking this happens when the convergence of $n^{-1}\cg(\X)$ to $\mathbb{E}_{\x}[\cg(\x)]$ is sufficiently fast with respect to $n$, i.e.~$\Delta_G$ is sufficiently small.
+This condition is formalized in the lemma below. \begin{lemma}[\textbf{Condition on bias/variance dominating error approximation}] Suppose the conditions of Theorem \ref{gen_bound} hold.
+If

-An important class of DA in practice involves independently augmenting each of the features.
-This class subsumes many prevailing augmentations like random mask, salt-and-pepper, and Gaussian noise injection.
-Because the augmentation covariance $\text{Cov}_{\mathcal{G}}(\x)$ is diagonal for such augmentations, we can simplify Theorem \ref{gen_bound}, as shown in the next proposition.
-The proposition shows that this class of augmentation has a reordering effect on the magnitude (or importance) of each feature. \begin{proposition}[\textbf{Independent Feature Augmentations}] Let $g$ be an independent feature augmentation, and $\pi: \{1,2,\dots,p\}\rightarrow \{1,2,\dots,p\}$ be the function that maps the original feature index to the sorted index according to the eigenvalues of ${\SIG}_{\text{aug}}$ in a non-increasing order.
-Then, data augmentation has a spectrum reordering effect which changes the MSE through the bias modification: